lit-alan/Server-Side-Scripting/Snippets/project.md

 **3. Enable the required PHP extensions**

 Some PHP extensions must be enabled.
-In the active php.ini file for the PHP version Apache is using, make sure the following are enabled:
+In the `php.ini` file for the PHP version Apache is using, make sure the following are enabled:

 ```ini
 extension=mysqli
 extension=intl
 ```
-_The php.ini file is part of the PHP installation, not the CodeIgniter project._
+_The `php.ini` file is part of the PHP installation, not the CodeIgniter project._

 **4. Make sure the URL helper is loaded**